-3) Reliance on Social Infrastructure, and Other Companies' Products and Services
+3) Reliance on Other Companies' Products and Services

-In providing services, the Yahoo Japan Group relies on social infrastructure including electricity and Internet connection lines, and other companies' products and services, including facilities such as servers, and users' information devices and software.
+In providing services, the Yahoo Japan Group relies on other companies' products and services, including electricity, servers, Internet connection lines, information devices, and software.

-Many of the products and services necessary for the provision of our services, including social infrastructure such as electricity and Internet connection lines, and facilities such as servers, and users' information devices and software, are provided by other companies.
+Many of the products and services necessary for the provision of our services, including electricity, servers, Internet connection lines, information devices, and software, are provided by other companies.
 The smooth, uninterrupted provision of such products and services, and their operation are a prerequisite to the successful provision of our services.